 Getting There And About

 If you don’t have a car and don’t fancy doing an organised tour, there are regular trains from London to Salisbury, the trip takes approx. 90 mins.
 Once you hit Salisbury, the Stonehenge Tour Bus operates as a hop on, hop off system between Salisbury, Stonehenge and Old Sarum.
-The London Toolkit has some great practical information on transport, tours, luggage storage, etc.

 Some people will group a trip to Stonehenge with a visit to Bath, in one day!
 We believe that unless you really can’t spare the time, it would be a shame to miss Salisbury and that Bath requires much more than just a half day visit.
 Bath is at least a full day trip to see the highlights, or better, a wonderful weekend away to see the most of it.